nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 labels:
     - lts2017-ok
     - lts2019-ok
-tree_item_index: 1650
+tree_item_index: 1255
 ---

 {{! excerpt}}
-In this tutorial you will learn how to filter data from the directory suggestion element, by using different element attributes.
+In this tutorial, you will learn how to filter data from the directory suggestion element, by using different element attributes.
 {{! /excerpt}}

 ## Concepts

 The web element `nuxeo-directory-suggestion` displays a dropdown list with the values of a defined vocabulary.
 In some cases, it could be relevant **to restrict the list of values**, only a few ones taking into account some **criteria/filters**.

-As a starting point, it is a good practice to get information on the element we need to configure, and inspect all its attributes.
-You can get it from the [Webcomponents website](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/elements/nuxeo-directory-suggestion).
-You can read it is possible to filter data thanks  to different attributes:
+As a starting point, it is a good practice to get information on the element we need to configure and inspect all its attributes.
+You can get it from the [Web Components website](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/elements/nuxeo-directory-suggestion).

+It is possible to filter data thanks to different attributes:

-- `directoryName`: Filter by the name of the vocabulary / directory.
+- `directoryName`: Filter by the name of the vocabulary/directory.
-- `operation`: Filter by the values returned by an automation chain / scripting using the `Directory.SuggestEntries` operation.
+- `operation`: Filter by the values returned by an automation chain/scripting using the `Directory.SuggestEntries` operation.
-- `queryResultsFilter`: Add addition post-filters on the suggestion
+- `queryResultsFilter`: Add additional post-filters on the suggestion.

-## Filter values with the queryResultsFilter parameter
+## Filter Values With the queryResultsFilter Parameter

-The `queryResultsFilter` allows to filter to specific list of values of a vocabulary.
-Nuxeo Platform includes some vocabularies defined by default, including `continent` (list of continents) and `country` (list of countries).
+The `queryResultsFilter` allows to filter specific list of values of a vocabulary.
+Nuxeo Platform provides some vocabularies by default, including `continent` (list of continents) and `country` (list of countries).
 By default, the same Nuxeo document property is used to display a hierarchical vocabulary (Coverage, or `dc:coverage`).

 Let's see how to separate the continent and the country in two distinct properties, and automatically refreshed the country values according to the previously selected continent.

 First of all, we will store the value of the selected continent in a variable.
-For this, we must define a **function** that will be called when the `value-changed` event is fired from the ` nuxeo-directory-suggestion` showing the continent:
+For this, we must define a **function** that will be called when the `value-changed` event is fired from the `nuxeo-directory-suggestion` showing the continent:

 - In the `<template>` part of your layout: